 If a parent wants to borrow this loan, the student accepts the loan on the award notice on MyUW.

-The parent borrower will complete an electronic application indicating the amount they want to borrow and sign a master promissory note electronically at https://studentloans.gov.
+The parent borrower must complete an electronic application for the loan and sign a master promissory note electronically at https://studentloans.gov.
 During the application process, the borrower will be able to select to defer repayment while their student is attending school; specify if the loan funds may pay non-tuition charges; determine if any credit balance is refunded to the parent borrower or to their student; and the loan amount to borrow.

 If the amount the parent wants to borrow is different than we have currently listed on the student's award notice, then indicate the total amount to borrow on the electronic application.